tiliev/angular-youtube-app/README.md

-# YoutubeApp
+# Cryptocurrencies You Tube Videos Real-Time

 This super basic showcase applicated created for [Hack-ng](https://www.facebook.com/events/1929696537285128/).
+It shows new videos uploaded to You Tube real-time.

-## Run the project
+## How to run the project

 Run `npm install`